moby/moby/docs/reference/run.md

     $ docker run --security-opt label:type:svirt_apache_t -it centos bash

 > **Note**: You would have to write policy defining a `svirt_apache_t` type.

+If you want to prevent your container processes from gaining additional privileges, you can execute the following command:

+    $ docker run --security-opt no-new-privileges -it centos bash

+For more details, see [kernel documentation](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt).

 ## Specifying custom cgroups